I'm gonna swing from the chandelier, from the chandelier..."

 - Marty McFly does it in Back to the Future Part III, while trying to escape from Buford Tannen in the saloon.

-- Singin' in the Rain has a Film Within A Film example, with Don Lockwood doing one during his climactic fight scene in The Royal Rascal.
+- Singin' in the Rain has a Film Within a Film example, with Don Lockwood doing one during his climactic fight scene in The Royal Rascal (which is actually re-purposed footage from the 1948 Three Musketeers).

 - A Discussed Trope in Guards!
 Guards!, where the tales the old guardsman tells young Carrot involve a lot of chandelier swinging, and later a group of guards ordered to arrest Sam Vimes worry that he'll turn out to be a swashbuckling hero and fight them all off while shouting "Ha!" and swinging from the chandelier.
 Then somebody has to go on and ruin it for everybody by pointing out that there is no chandelier in the room.
 This just makes them worry more.